Wine of the Week: Pedroncelli, 2017 Russian River Valley Pinot Noir

 Reece said she’s aligned with Pedroncelli’s house style –– food friendly, crisp and lively.

-“Zinfandel requires focus,” Reece explained.
-“You need to know exactly the kind of style of wine you want to make and the wine needs to be a fit to your own taste, too.
-The house of Pedroncelli has been making a claret style zinfandel for decades, one that fits exactly with my taste … I want to show zinfandel in its purest form.”
+“You need to know exactly the kind of style of wine you want to make, and the wine needs to be a fit to your own taste, too,” she said.
+“At Pedroncelli, I have been making a light-style pinot noir that fits exactly with my taste and that I continue to produce, trying to showcase the variety by using minimal oak during the aging process.
+I want to show pinot in its purest form.”

 What the uninitiated don’t know about pinot, Reece said, is it’s temperamental.

 “In order to grow pinot noir successfully and show all of its potential, you need to have the right climate and soil,” she said.
 “The Russian River appellation here in Sonoma County checks all those boxes.
 That’s why some of the best pinot noirs from the country are grown here.
 Pinot noir is a very aromatic grape.
 When it’s grown and made into a wine with restraint, without overdoing it, it’s unmistakable.
 Pinot noir makes lighter-bodied wines compared with other varieties but highly aromatic and full of beautiful flavors.”

 Becoming a winemaker, Reece said, was a natural fit.

 “I’m originally from Catalonia, Spain,” she said.
 “I grew up in a culture where wine was part of daily life, and that’s where I learned to appreciate it.”